NickGrunert/master-thesis/modules/02_algorithm.typ

     This is attributable to the fact that the algorithm does not take into account the filtration of an excessively large area of the roof or even entire segments.
     As illustrated, this effect occurs when the clipping value is increased because the current algorithm is unaffected by a reduction in overall surface area.

-    When a parameter change is made, which results in a good surface being completely filtered out, the score of the algorithm should be lowered accordingly.
+    A segmentation that results in the complete removal of a surface should cause the score of the algorithm to be reduced, as this process decreases the percentage of the base area that is covered.
-    For this purpose the algorithm splits the score into a positive and a negative score.
-    In addition to the positive score the negative score is calculated by the percentage of the combined area of the filtered surfaces to the total area of the roof, which is given in the input data.
-    This way the algorithm aquires the ability to detect missing house areas, which are not covered by the generated surfaces.
+    For this purpose, a negative score has been introduced in addition to the positive score.
+This negative score is denoted by $#sym.Phi _"neg"$.
+    The base area is currently derived from the input data, but it has the potential to be calculated dynamically if a more robust method for base area detection is identified.
-    While the exact roof structure inside the input data may be unusable due to their missing quality, the area covered by the house is good enough for usage in the algorithm.
+    While the mask contained within the input data may be unsuitable for more specific analysis due to missing quality, the area covered by the house is adequate for utilization in this algorithm.

+    In this manner, the algorithm is able to detect missing house areas.
-    With having both a positive and a negative score ranging from 0 to 1, which both having 1 as the optimal result, the final score may be a weighted sum of those two.
+    Given that both scores are on a scale from 0 to 1, with 1 representing the optimal result, the final score can be calculated as a weighted sum of these two scores.
-    For now, an equal weighting is deemed sufficient as lower weighing of the negative score could lead to the algorithm not detecting missing areas as good as it should.
+    The determination was made that an equal weighting would be sufficient, as a lower weighing of the negative score could lead to the algorithm not detecting missing areas as well as it should and a higher value underfactorization of the actual segment quality.
-    From this, the resulting formula can be seen in @formula:score, where p currently is as said 0.5 and N is the total number of pixels belonging to the house according to the data given.

-    In @fig:scores:squareornot the difference between using the square of Safethe surface size and not using it is shown.
-    Looking at the positive score, it becomes clear that it does indeed have the intended effect, as in @fig:scores:squareornot:a the bigger surface is rewarded more than the smaller one, while in @fig:scores:squareornot:b the smaller surface is rewarded more than the bigger one which in turn leads to the clearly worse segmentation on the right having the same positive score, even though the noise edges inside surfaces are clearly visible and divide big surfaces into multiple smaller ones.
-    On the other hand this example also shows the working effect of the negative score, as the more an image is to the right the lower the resulting score, due to the fact that the right images have a lot of area falsely filtered out.
-    Also the absolute values of positive scores are not comparible between the two approaches, since the squared scores have a higher variety of values, since there denominator becomes bigger.
-    This in turn leads to the negative score having different influence on the resulting score, which may lead to a therorical need for adjustments.
-    In reality this is only a minor influence to the overall performance.
-    Continuing foreward, the algorithm will use the squaring method, as the results are more satisfying.
+    #heading(depth: 5, numbering: none, bookmarked: false)[Explanation]
     #subpar.grid(
       columns: 1,
       gutter: 1mm,